massdriver-cloud/mass/docs/generated/mass_server.md

   -d, --directory string   directory for the massdriver bundle, will default to the directory the server is ran from -h, --help               help for server
       --log-level string   Set the log level for the server.
-Options are [debug, info, warn, error] (default "info") -p, --port string        port for the server to listen on
+Options are [debug, info, warn, error] (default "info") -p, --port string        port for the server to listen on (default "8080")
 ```

 ### SEE ALSO